 Having local businesses sponsor your race or donate goods to your race is also a great way to raise funds and/or offset costs.
 You can have potential sponsors sponsor the entire event or just a color zone (similar to a golf outing where a business sponsors a hole, in this case a sponsor will have a sign at a color zone.)
 You can make sponsorships available for the start line and finish line or a business could donate water bottles and sponsor a water station!
 The possibilities are endless in terms of raising additional funds through sponsorships.

-More Tips and Tricks For A Successful Color Run
+More Tips and Tricks to Host a Color Run